supminn/neoG_eCommerce/ReadME.md

 ### Future Enchancements
 * Use POST and PUT on cart and wishlist - inlcude in server - new API url (add models)
 * Filter on category/ include similar features
-* Add loading animation
-* Filters to be made sticky
-* Creating individual product page
+* Creating individual product page - /products/:productId
-* Authentication section
 * Re-structure database - user data.
-* Individual product card - /products/:productId
-* When a product is checked to be added to wishlist - login - success - add the product to wishlist
+* Persist cart and wishlist data for user.
-* Password conditions and strength
+* Password conditions and strength.